cyclestreets/cyclescape-servermigration/README.md

 Now that the new server is all correctly set up and running fine, log in to the registrar and switch the IP of the main domain to the new server.

+Also, change any variants such as @ for .com/.net.

 Remove the /etc/hosts entries on your local machine.

 ## 8. Install the auto-updating mechanism